vishul/Dashboard/README.md

 Modules
 - Path:
-    - Next 3 path times from Hobken to 33rd.
+    - Next 3 PATH times from Hoboken to 33rd.

-- Citibike: <make it pluggable to change the values for the stations>
+- Citi Bike: <make it pluggable to change the values for the stations>
-    - Show number of citibikes avaialable at christopher street
+    - Show number of Citi Bikes available at Christopher Street
-    - Show parking doc availability at 8th ave and 15th street and new CPF
+    - Show parking dock availability at 8th Ave and 15th Street and new CPF

 - Weather Forecast:
     - Challenge:
-        - animate on the weather
+        - Animate the weather
-        - Try pulling from the insta post of the weather guy
+        - Try pulling from the Insta post of the weather guy

-- Todoist: Pull top <n> tasks sorted by closest first?.
+- Todoist: Pull top <n> tasks sorted by closest due date.
-    # Do not show tasks that are too stale tho?
+    # Do not show tasks that are too stale, though.
 - Add calendar widget to show events for the week.
-    # prefer embedding so we don't need to store auth tokens?
+    # Prefer embedding so we don't need to store auth tokens.
 - Art?

 Usage:
-- Refresh rate - Only need to refresh in the morning so every 30 secs 6-10ams on weekdays and 6-11ams on weekends.
+- Refresh rate: Only needs to refresh in the morning, so every 30 secs from 6–10am on weekdays and 6–11am on weekends.
-- Weekends - I might be using other stations on the weekends, figure out how to plug or simply remove the citibike info on the weekends.
+- Weekends: I might be using other stations on the weekends; figure out how to plug or simply remove the Citi Bike info on the weekends.